WELCOME TO THE COMPUTATIONAL

 Current Research Topics:

-Simulations of molecular and ionic separations via membranes, sorbents, composite systems, and ionic liquids for carbon capture and rare-earth separations
+Computational seperation science: Simulations of molecular and ionic separations via membranes, sorbents, composite systems, and ionic liquids for rare-earth separations; machine learning approach

 Ligand design and molecular simulations for rare-earth separations